josepablocam/changestructor/README.md

   - CLI UI but nicer than the plain text stuff right now.
 I ran into some issues getting diff ASCII color espace sequences to work here, so punted for now
 * Browser UI
-  - This is the main UI (at least for demo), but haven't start anything here.
+  - This should become the main UI (at least for demo), but haven't start anything here.
 * Real annotator
   - We can start with template based questions for now, but will want to improve here at some point.
 * Debug FAISS lookups (really slow right now for some reason)